nafeesb/nafeesb.github.io/_posts/2019-12-02-First-post.md

 sudo apt-get install ruby2.6 ruby2.6-dev
 {% endhighlight %}

-Install bundler gem for the user
+Install bundler gem for the user.
+I am deliberately installing to the user, because I don't like the idea of installing a bunch of gems to the system.
+However this means that we have to use some additional commandline arguments in subsequent steps.
 {% highlight shell %}
 gem install --user-install bundler
 {% endhighlight %}